Skip to content

 Workholding fixtures are NOT included by default in the Safe Clearance Height.
 Account for workholding fixture height and add their values into calculations to prevent collisions.

-View the Workholding Guide for workholding examples.
+View our Workholding guide for workholding examples.

 3. Set Fast Retraction Height